 No. 14 Oregon pulls away in 2nd half to beat Oregon 69-54

-No. 14 Oregon pulls away in 2nd half to beat Oregon 69-54Oregon's Payton Pritchard, center, celebrates with his teammates after the team's win over Oregon State in an NCAA college basketball game in Eugene, Ore., Thursday, Feb.
+Oregon St Oregon BasketballOregon's Will Richardson, center, passes the ball between Oregon State's Kylor Kelley, left, and Tres Tinkle, right, during the first half of an NCAA college basketball game in Eugene, Ore., Thursday, Feb.
 27, 2020.
 (AP Photo/Chris Pietsch)

 EUGENE, Ore.
-(AP) -- Payton Pritchard scored 15 of his 23 points in the second half and No. 14 Oregon pulled away for a 69-54 win over Oregon State on Thursday night.
+(AP) — Oregon wasn’t about to go down twice in one month against Oregon State.

+Especially not with an opportunity to regain a share of first place in the Pac-12.

+Tinkle lamented that his Beavers weren’t physical enough to match the Ducks, and certainly this was a different Oregon team inside from the previous meeting.
+The Ducks welcomed back 6-foot-11 N’faly Dante after he missed the previous nine games with knee tendinitis, and also available for this game was 6-9 Francis Okoro, who didn’t play at OSU while attending his father’s funeral in Nigeria.
+Okoro had a team-high six rebounds while Dante added two in five minutes, and his height seemed to impact OSU’s inside shooting.

+“Coach was all about me coming in to try and play more physical,” Okoro said.

-Will Richardson added 15 points for the Ducks, including 13 in the second half as he and Pritchard combined for 28 of Oregon's 40 points after the break.
+Richardson and Pritchard combined for 28 of Oregon’s 40 points after the break.
 Anthony Mathis finished with 13.
+Those three Ducks were a combined 11 of 21 on 3-pointers.

+“They hit some backbreaker 3s, give them credit for that,” Tinkle said

 Ethan Thompson led Oregon State with 15 points and Tres Tinkle had 14 points and 10 rebounds.
 Zach Reichle scored 11 and Kylor Kelly added 10.

+Thompson had only two points in the second half as Oregon concentrated its defense on him.

+“Ethan put it on us in the first half and we made the call to start doubling him on ball screens and that helped us out in the second half,” Altman said.
+“We got the ball out of his hands a bit.”

-Oregon led 29-25 at halftime as both teams struggled shooting.
+Oregon led 29-25 at halftime after both teams struggled shooting.
 The Ducks shot 36% in the first half despite making five of 11 3-pointers, while the Beavers were at 38%.

-Thompson paced the Beavers with 13 points, including a trio of 3s, while Mathis led the Ducks with 11, also hitting three 3-pointers.
-Mathis was back in the starting lineup with Chris Duarte out after undergoing a surgical procedure earlier in the day for a broken finger sustained almost a month ago.
+Mathis led the Ducks with 11 points, including three 3-pointers.
+He was back in the starting lineup with Chris Duarte out after undergoing a surgical procedure earlier in the day for a broken finger sustained almost a month ago.

 Pritchard and Richardson hit 3-pointers on consecutive Oregon possessions as the lead reached 51-29.
 The Beavers never got closer than the final score.